packetracer/ACI/README.md

 Without my github repo, I am useless.
 ------------
 Table of Contents:
+associateContracts.py:      | *Given list of vlans in vlans.list, associate provider and consumer contracts for each EPG* associateEPGDomains.py	    | *Given list of vlans in vlans.list, associate Domains for each EPG* associateStaticPortsVPC.py  | *Given list of vlans in vlans.list and VPCs in vpcs.list, associate static ports for each VPC* createBD.py	                | *Given list of vlans in vlans.list, create Bridge Domains for each EPG* createEPG.py                | *Given list of vlans in vlans.list, create EPGs for each vlan* getPortStatus.py            | *Given user input, display details of port* intprofile.py               | *Given user input range of ports, create port profile for each port in range set to "DISABLED" port profile* listEPGs.py                 | *Given user input, list EPGs under Tenant / Application Profile* login.py	                  | *Definition of login function for each script* setPort.py	                | *Given user input, set port to profile from static list of profiles* vlans.list	                | *SAMPLE VLANS.LIST FILE* vpcs.list	                  |  *SAMP
 ------------
 Notes from author:
 I'm not responsible if you mess up your environment.